 One of the things these tasks have in common is that once upon a time they were carried out via email, chat or telephone.
 Lost productivity usually happens when organizing contacts, document versioning, involving off-site team members, external collaboration and so on.

-Of course the first two services we want to discuss are familiar to those who know the cloud-collaboration space.
-OneDrive and Google Drive aren’t the only available document editing services out there (see ownCloud and Box Notes), but they are the most familiar.
+Of course the first two services we want to discuss are familiar to those who know the cloud-collaboration space. and Cloud Collaboration Tool Roundup aren’t the only available document editing services out there (see ownCloud and Box Notes), but they are the most familiar.

 Online Document Editing Tools